mathebuddy/mathebuddy/docs/doc/smpl.md

 A reference implementation can be found [here](https://github.com/mathebuddy/mathebuddy-smpl).
 Visit our online [playground](https://mathebuddy.github.io/mathebuddy-smpl/).

-SMPL is heavily used by the [mathe:buddy language](https://app.f07-its.fh-koeln.de/docs-mbl.html).
+SMPL is heavily used by the [MatheBuddy language](https://app.f07-its.fh-koeln.de/docs-mbl.html).

 ### History Notes